 What You Should Know About Graduating From Community College in Texas

 One of the most important aspects of choosing a career track is how much you can earn after you graduate.
-In Texas, the jobs with the highest pay were air traffic controllers, nuclear technicians, radiation therapists, dental hygienists, and nuclear medicine technologists, as of 2020.
+In Texas, the jobs with the highest pay were air traffic controllers, nuclear technicians, hydrologic technicians, radiation therapists, and nuclear medicine technologists, as of 2021.

 There should also be job openings available in your chosen career.
-The jobs that are looking for the most people in Texas include preschool teachers, paralegals, dental hygienists, human resources assistants, and vet techs.
+The jobs that are looking for the most people in Texas include preschool teachers, paralegals, computer network support specialists, radiologic technologists, and architectural and civil drafters.

-The careers with the highest rates of declining employment in Texas that require an associate degree are respiratory therapy techs, desktop publishers, chemical technicians, and embalmers.
+The careers with the highest rates of declining employment in Texas that require an associate degree are nuclear technicians, desktop publishers, and broadcast technicians.
 While this doesn’t mean that you shouldn’t pursue one of these careers if you want, it does mean that you’ll need to be aware that the job field may be more competitive.

 When you’re looking at the community colleges available in Texas and trying to choose the one that’s the best fit for you, you’ll want to also look at the financial aid options available.
 We’ve provided a list of resources that can connect you to grants, scholarships, and other types of financial aid available for associate degrees, both at the state and federal level.